dCache/dcache-book2/cookbook-protos.md

                  -protocolFamily=dcap \
                  -loginBroker=LoginBroker"

 This door will do a precise checking (-check=strict).
-To get the dCap lib and dccp to use this door only, the `DCACHE_DOOR` environment variable has to be set to `doorHost:specialDCapPort` in the shell, dccp is going to be used.
+To get the dCap lib and dccp to use this door only, the `dCache_DOOR` environment variable has to be set to `doorHost:specialDCapPort` in the shell, dccp is going to be used.
 In the following example we assume that the `specialDCapPort` has been set to `23126` :

-    PROMPT-USER export DCACHE_DOOR=dcachedoorhost:23126
+    PROMPT-USER export dCache_DOOR=dcachedoorhost:23126
     PROMPT-USER dccp -P -t -1 /pnfs/domain.tv/data/cms/users/waste.txt

-If PROG-DCCP returns `File is not cached` and this DCACHE instance is connected to an HSM, the file is no longer on one of the DCACHE pools but is assumed to have a copy within the HSM.
+If PROG-DCCP returns `File is not cached` and this dCache instance is connected to an HSM, the file is no longer on one of the dCache pools but is assumed to have a copy within the HSM.
 If the PROG-DCCP returns this message and no HSM is attached, the file is either on a pool which is currently down or the file is lost.

 Passive DCAP
 ============

 The DCAP protocol, similiar to FTP, uses a control channel to request a transfer which is subsequently done through data channels.
 Per default, the data channel is initiated by the server, connecting to an open port in the client library.
 This is commonly known as active transfer.
-Starting with DCACHE 1.7.0 the DCAP protocol supports passive transfer mode as well, which consequently means that the client connects to the server pool to initiate the data channel.
+Starting with dCache 1.7.0 the DCAP protocol supports passive transfer mode as well, which consequently means that the client connects to the server pool to initiate the data channel.
 This is essential to support DCAP clients running behind firewalls and within private networks.

 Preparing the server for dCap passive transfer
 ----------------------------------------------